Allan Patterson Newman: Capture, imprisonment and death

 Following the carjacking, a police chase was initiated which spanned three states and ended in two shootouts between Newman and law enforcement.
 Eventually, he crashed the car into a curb in Harpers Ferry, West Virginia, resulting in another standoff.
 After 45 minutes, during which Newman expressed suicidal tendencies and threatened to shoot himself in the head, he was eventually persuaded to surrender by West Virginia State Police Corporal John Jeffries, Brunswick, Maryland police officer Gary W. Cline, Jefferson County Sheriff's Department Chief Deputy Sheriff James Jones, and Harpers Ferry police chief Charles Wyndham.
+Before surrendering, Newman had asked the officers to call his mother, thereby learning his name after she answered.
+He then asked them to ask her a question: what was his favorite cookie.

-Following his arrest, police departments from Maryland, Virginia and the FBI began investigating Newman's activities, aiming to connect him to recent bank robberies and carjackings in the region.
+Following his arrest, police departments from Maryland and Virginia, as well as the FBI, began investigating Newman's activities, aiming to connect him to recent bank robberies and carjackings in the region.
 His apartment in Wheaton was searched, with police seizing his 1980s blue Chevy Chevette, stacks of newspapers dating back to 1989, clothing, shopping bags, painting equipment and other items.

 In the meantime, the ATF tested shell casings from the Magnum that Newman was carrying, revealing that it was the same weapon used in the Hashtroudi killing.
 Two days after this revelation, Newman was also connected to the Escobar–Portillo and Ramos killings.
 He was also suspected in the murders of 34-year-old businessman J. Schuyler Alland in Baltimore and 29-year-old Reynaldo Patdu, who was shot dead in the same apartment complex where Newman lived.
 It was later determined that the cases were unrelated, with Alland's actual murderers being captured a year later.

-Newman was convicted of the four murders and several weapons offences, receiving four terms of life imprisonment.
-He was sent off to serve his sentence at the Jessup Correctional Institution, where several years later he would be found unconscious in his shared cell.
+When confronted with the evidence, Allan Newman cut a deal with prosecutors to plead guilty and accept multiple life sentences in exchange for withdrawing the death penalty.
+Newman was convicted of the four murders and several weapons offences, receiving five terms of life imprisonment, plus 100 years in prison for five counts of using a handgun in the commission of a violent crime.
+He was sent to serve his sentence at the Jessup Correctional Institution, where several years later he would be found unconscious in his shared cell.
 Medical personnel were unable to resuscitate him, and Newman was declared deceased.
 His death was investigated and his cellmate questioned, but no conclusive cause of death could be determined.